LaVerne Krause Gallery

 The Washburn is a project space in the Northsite complex that is particularly appropriate for undergraduates and graduate art students to develop one-person projects.
 It is a flexible multi-use exhibition, critique, and classroom space.

 Three additional dedicated art exhibition spaces located in Lawrence Hall—the East Hall, West Hall, and Foyer Galleries—provide an opportunity to share undergraduate and graduate student work outside of the classrooms and studios and to engage the College of Design community at-large.
 Additional glass display cases in the main entry to Lawrence Hall allow for exhibition of work from College of Design students in this highly visible location.
 Students studying in Portland also have access to the Light Court Commons at the historic White Stag Block.

 Located on the second floor of Lawrence Hall, the cozy, light-filled Willcox Hearth was named for W.R.B.
 Willcox, the head of the architecture program from 1922 to 1947.
 Willcox had a tradition of opening his home to students once a week for informal discussions, and that tradition that lives on in the Hearth where you can grab a coffee and a pastry and catch up with friends and colleagues.

-Located in Eugene, the Studio Shop is a resource for students enrolled in College of Design courses.
-The open shop environment provides a safe, and professionally supervised space in which students can create high-quality projects, while learning skills that further prepare them to excel in their careers.
+Located in Eugene, the Lawrence Hall and Millrace woodshops are a resource for students enrolled in College of Design courses.
+The open shop environment provides a safe and professionally supervised space in which students can create high-quality projects, while learning skills that further prepare students to excel in their careers.